SoftPerfect Network Scanner

 IPv4 address range

-In this mode the network scanner simply runs from the lowest to the highest IP address.
+In this mode the Network Scanner simply runs from the lowest to the highest IP address.
 This the default mode and it can be used by entering an IP address range manually or using the detection feature described above.

 IPv4 address range